 Which Tests Are Being Replaced

-MAT (Mathematics Admissions Test): Previously required for Mathematics, Computer Science, and joint courses involving Maths.
-Replaced by TARA from 2027.
-The MAT tested mathematical problem-solving at A-level and beyond.
+MAT (Mathematics Admissions Test): previously required for Mathematics, Computer Science, and joint courses involving Maths.
+Replaced by the TMUA (Test of Mathematics for University Admission) from 2027 entry — not by TARA.

 What We Know About TARA